flindeberg/internet-tools/README.md

 Some example usages:

-    ## Visit Washington Post and show the graph afterwards (no modifier is the same as -u or --url)
+    ## Visit Washington Post and show the graph afterwards (-w for website)
-    sudo python3 generate_map.py washingtonpost.com
+    sudo python3 generatemap.py -w www.nytimes.com www.cnn.com

-    ## Draw a single graph based on a har (or set of hars)
+    ## Draw a single graph based on a har (or set of hars) and puts the graphs in "myoutputfolder"
-    sudo python3 generate_map.py some_data.har some_data2.har
+    sudo python3 generatemap.py -e inputfolder/some_data.har someotherfolder/some_data2.har -o myoutputfolder/

     ## Draw separate graphs based on urls quietly (-s or --separate to do individual runs, -q or --quiet for no output)
     sudo python3 generate_map.py -s -q washingtonpost.com nytimes.com cnn.com